20 Fun Ways to Experience Christmas in Philadelphia

 Browse and eat at the Christmas Village

-The traditional German Christmas market features nutcrackers, traditional ornaments, and other German-inspired elements and foods.
+It’s not Christmas in Philadelphia without a visit to Christmas Village at LOVE Park.
+The traditional German Christmas market features Nutcrackers, ornaments, and other German-inspired elements and foods.
 Between the lights, music, and tastes of the market, it’s a great place to enjoy an afternoon or evening.
-Weeknights tend to be less busy than weekends for those wanting a more manageable crowd.
-The market is on November 19 through December 24, 2022.
+The raclette–decadent melted cheese on bread with different toppings–always draws a crowd, and the bratwurst, mulled wine, and hot chocolate are predictably popular.

 Try a treat at Shane Confectionery